DevCycleHQ/devcycle-docs/docs/best-practices/product-led-experimentation.md

 The **Event Type** in the modal must correspond to the `type` field defined in code.
 This is not to be confused with the Type selected from the dropdown.
 :::

-To [apply your Metric to a Feature](/platform/experimentation/creating-and-managing-metrics#attaching-metrics-to-features), navigate to the Comparative Analysis section of the Feature page, and select the metric you wish to attach.
+To [apply your Metric to a Feature](/platform/experimentation/creating-and-managing-metrics#attaching-metrics-to-features), navigate to the Experiment Results section of the Feature page, and select the metric you wish to attach.

 ![Attach a Metric](/mar-2024-attach-metric.gif)